 In addition to an increase to salary staff may be eligible to a cash bonus which is discretionary and linked to performance.
 The value of the bonus is determined by pay band and performance.
 Bonus amounts are reviewed each year.
-Bonuses do not count towards employer contributions.

 Staff who work in our London Office receive a London Market allowance (LMA) which is an allowance paid in addition to their salary.
 The allowance is currently worth £3,300.

 Our aim is to offer an attractive total package and we therefore consider salary as just one part of the offer.
 At the British Council staff can expect to have a range of excellent benefits including the following:

 - 32 days annual leave in addition to statutory holidays plus an additional half day leave on Christmas Eve

 - Flexible working and well-being policies